yanzhen4/yanzhen4.github.io/_pages/about.md

 For further information, please see my [CV](https://docs.google.com/document/d/1unCRIw5049pvZWEdNxPGmRLdSeABWuQUAyOloLWYcfI/edit?usp=sharing) (last update 2025.08)

-**I’m looking for a Research Scientist / Machine Learning Engineer Intern for Summer 2026.
+**I’m looking for Research Scientist / Machine Learning Engineer Internship for Summer 2026.
 Please reach out if you think I would be a good fit!**

 What's new
 ======